UFFeScience/denethor/doc/denethor.md

 - `bucket`: The name of the AWS S3 bucket for file upload/download.
 - `key`: The key of the file to be accessed in the AWS S3 bucket.
 - `function_name`: The name of the AWS Lambda function to be invoked.
-- `inputBucket`: The name of the AWS S3 bucket from which input files will be read.
+- `input_bucket`: The name of the AWS S3 bucket from which input files will be read.
-- `inputKey`: The key of the input file to be read from the AWS S3 bucket, if applicable.
+- `input_key`: The key of the input file to be read from the AWS S3 bucket, if applicable.
-- `outputBucket`: The name of the AWS S3 bucket where output files will be written.
+- `output_bucket`: The name of the AWS S3 bucket where output files will be written.
-- `outputKey`: The key of the output file to be written to the AWS S3 bucket, if applicable.
+- `output_key`: The key of the output file to be written to the AWS S3 bucket, if applicable.
 - `execution_strategy`: The execution strategy for the AWS Lambda function.
-It can be *for_each_file* or *for_all_files*.
+It can be *for_each_input* or *for_all_inputs*.

 ### `workflow_conf.json`